plivo/plivo-java/README.rst

 You can read the code inside src/test/java folder.
 We've implemented there all methods that are currently available on PLIVO.

+The tests are by default DISABLED, that's because maven run all tests before generating a release.
+If any of the tests fails, the release fails too, so if you want to run the test make sure you set @Test(enabled=true).

 **Creating the plivo client bridge for java** PlivoClient client = PlivoClient.create("accountId",
 				"accountToken",